pekkanikander/Signal-Android-Accessibility-Kiosk/README.md

 - **Familiar Technology**: Works with existing Signal contacts and groups
 - **Easy Setup**: Simple toggle in Signal settings

-### Getting Started
+## Privacy & Security

+- **Unchanged Signal security model:** end-to-end encryption, no alternate servers, no analytics
+- **Same account and keys:** this is a UI mode, not a new app or service

+## Quick start (for caregivers & family)

-1. Open Signal on your loved one's device
+1. Open Signal on the assisted user's device
 2. Go to **Settings** → **Accessibility Mode**
 3. Select the conversation you want them to see
 4. Select **Enable Accessibility Mode**
 5. Exit Settings - Signal will switch to Care Mode
-6. Your loved one can now use the simplified interface
+6. Your assisted user can now use the simplified interface

 ### Customization

-You can adjust, using the baseline Signal settings:
-- **Text size** for better readability
-- **Theme** for dark, light, or dynamic
-New settings, to be implemented:
-- **Contrast** for visual clarity
-- **Touch sensitivity** for easier interaction
-- **Voice note settings** for audio communication
+**Available now (using standard Signal / system settings):**
+- Text size (system display settings)
+- Theme (light / dark / dynamic)

+**Planned additions:**
+- Higher-contrast presets
+- Touch-target and sensitivity options
+- Refined voice-note controls

 ### Exiting Care Mode